List of smoking bans in Australia: South Australia

 South Australia banned smoking in enclosed public place on 1 November 2007.
 Under the SA Tobacco Products Regulation Act 1997, a place or area is only "enclosed" if it is fully enclosed or is at least partially covered by a ceiling and has walls such that the total area of the ceiling and wall surfaces exceeds 70 per cent of the total notional ceiling and wall area.
 It is illegal to smoke in cars while children (under 16) are passengers.
 Since April 2012, smoking is not allowed beneath covered public transport waiting areas, including bus, tram, train and taxi shelters.

 South Australia banned smoking inside prison cells starting in January 2015.
 Smoking in public outdoor dining areas has been banned in South Australia since July 2016 (the second-to-last state to do so).
+All South Australian prisons had banned smoking by the end of 2019.

 Tasmania

 Tasmania was the first Australian state to introduce a total indoor smoking ban in January 2006.
 As of 1 January 2008, smoking in cars with passengers under the age of 18 is banned and will incur a $110 on the spot fine.
 (The laws would be strictly enforced only after a three-month education period.).
 Smoking has been banned in all outdoor restaurants since 2012, however outdoor areas of licensed premises are exempt from the ban.

 Tasmania has banned smoking in correctional facilities since January 2015.

+The cities of Hobart and Clarence banned smoking on the main street since 2020 and 2022 respectively, however this is often unenforced with residents often seen smoking tobacco, cannabis and vaping within urban centres.